Consol Energy: Financials

 In 2018, Consol Energy had an annual revenue of $1.53 billion.
 Consol Energy was ranked number 428 on the Fortune 500 list in 2011.

+In 2024,Consol Energy had a revenue of 2.042 billion $ and was ranked 980 in the Fortune 1000.

 Corporate responsibility

 Environmental record

 In September 2009, several thousand fish were killed in Dunkard Creek, Monongalia County, West Virginia.
 While state officials attributed the fish kill to a golden algae bloom, an investigation by the Environmental Protection Agency claimed that mining discharges from Consol Energy's Blacksville No. 2 mine created the conditions for the golden algae bloom.
 After halting operations at the mine following the fish kill, Consol was allowed to continue mining operations after coming to an agreement with the West Virginia Department of Environmental Protection to submit a proposal for discharge treatment plants by April 15 of 2010.
 Consol also invested $200 million in a water treatment facility and paid a $5.5 million federal penalty to the U.S. Department of Justice and half to the West Virginia Department of Environmental Protection in 2011.
 The company maintains that it was never found liable for the fish kill.

 As a producer of coal and natural gas, the environmental impact of coal mining and natural gas drilling has been a subject of controversy for Consol Energy.
 Despite this, the company has been recognized for its efforts at environmental protection and was awarded the U.S. Environmental Protection Agency Climate Protection Award in 2002.
 Additionally, Consol maintains ongoing environmental efforts aimed at restoring and enhancing property managed by the company and has worked with conservation groups including Ducks Unlimited and the National Wild Turkey Federation on habitat restoration efforts.